hydroperx/finemove/README.md

 ## Keyboard Layout

-For the Smart Move, just 4 arrows are enough, positioned as in the following picture.
+For the Fine Move, just 4 arrows are enough, positioned as in the following picture.

 ![image](https://github.com/user-attachments/assets/68e2c81e-960f-4eb8-8946-4894aacdbb5c)